agrawalshrawan245/proshop-app/README.md

 }
 ```

--   Step 4 Go to command line and write
+-   Step 4 Go to command line and write in root folder

 ```bash
 $ heroku login